-For creative ways to use effect automation envelopes, see [Creating wah-wah effects with automated Track EQ](#) on page 245 and [Turning automated effects on and off](#) on page 246.
+For creative ways to use effect automation envelopes, see [Creating wah-wah effects with automated Track EQ](#) on page 300 and [Turning automated effects on and off](#) on page 300.

-1. Click the Track FX button () on a track to open the Audio Plug-In window.

-If no track effects exist, clicking the Track FX button displays the Plug-In Chooser.
+1. Click the Track FX button on a track to open the Audio Plug-In window.
+2. If no track effects exist, clicking the Track FX button displays the Plug-In Chooser.
 Use the Plug-In Chooser to create an effect chain including an automatable plug-in.
-For more information, see [Creating or adding to track plug-in chains](#) on page 109.

-2. Click the Configure FX Automation button () to display the FX Automation Chooser.
-3. Click a plug-in at the top of the FX Automation Chooser.
+For more information, see [Creating or adding to track plug-in chains](#) on page 108.
+3. Click the Configure FX Automation button on the Audio Plug-In window to display the FX Automation Chooser.
+4. Click a plug-in at the top of the FX Automation Chooser.
 A list of the effect's automatable parameters appears.
-4. Select the check box for each parameter that you want to control with an envelope.
+5. Select the check box for each parameter that you want to control with an envelope.
 You can use the Select All and Select None buttons to quickly change your selections to all or none of the parameters.